Selective catalytic reduction

-SCR systems are now the preferred method for meeting Tier 4 Final and EURO 6 diesel emissions standards for heavy trucks, and also for cars and light commercial vehicles.
-As a result, emissions of NOx, particulates, and hydrocarbons have been reduced by as much as 95% when compared with pre-emissions engines.
+SCR systems are now the preferred method for meeting Tier 4 Final and EURO 6 diesel emissions standards for heavy trucks, cars and light commercial vehicles.
+As a result, emissions of NOx, particulates, and hydrocarbons have been lowered by as much as 95% when compared with pre-emissions engines.

 Chemistry

 The NOx reduction reaction takes place as the gases pass through the catalyst chamber.
-Before entering the catalyst chamber ammonia, or other reductant (such as urea), is injected and mixed with the gases.
-The chemical equation for a stoichiometric reaction using either anhydrous or aqueous ammonia for a selective catalytic reduction process is:
+Before entering the catalyst chamber, ammonia, or other reductant (such as urea), is injected and mixed with the gases.
+The intended equations for the reactions using ammonia for a SCR are: